XuewenWangUGA/GMATA/README.md

  ## Step by Step
  Please followed the steps in manual and demo.

+## Updates on version 2.3
+Updated the graphic interface.
+Full updated and also works on all major versions of Linux Ubuntu.

 ## Updates on version 2.2.1
 Updated the graphic interface. fixed the issue which may not start at particular version of Linux Ubuntu.